 Today, there are no new Chinese film-makers who can match him for output.
 He is responsible for Michael Hui’s best film because it was himself who wrote the script for The Warlord (1972).
 Mike’s writing ability is so hit and miss that he is like a drunk boxer, but not like Jackie Chan in Drunken Master (1978) or Drunken Master II (1994).

-I would have loved to have written a screenplay for Hui in the early eighties, but he was creatively dried up with the same amount of grey on his hair as an old orange except less tasty and more profitable.
+I would have loved to have written a screenplay for Hui back in the eighties, but he was creatively dried up with the same amount of grey on his hair as an old orange except less tasty.
 After leaving the Shaw Brothers, Li Han-Hsiang made two masterpieces – Burning of Imperial Palace (1983) and The Empress Dowager (1989).